jdjakub/papers/convivial-2020/acm-style/manuscript-acm.md

 This choice of ordinary HTML as a substrate, however, proved rather two-edged.
 The browser requires many features to do its job of rendering complex web pages.
 And sadly, as its client, I could only make use of those capabilities which the W3C had decided, at the time of authorship, were worth the effort exposing in JavaScript.
 For anything else, the browser is a black box, and this was very frustrating in the following case.

-### The Radical Concept of Arrows That Stay On The Shapes
+### The Radical Concept of Arrows that Stay on the Shapes

 A key aspect of the \OROM{} system is that there is an object *graph*.
 That is, obj-dicts can have entries pointing to other obj-dicts, without restriction to a tree structure.
 Drawing arrows to denote this is a no-brainer (and easy on paper), so I wanted it in my substrate for \OROM{}.